Person holding open wallet with dollar bills inside.

 The Club costs less than your last impulse buy.

-You already know that impulse spending adds up fast:
+You already know impulse spending adds up fast:

-That’s hundreds of dollars a month slipping through your fingers.
-Possibly adding to your credit card.
+That’s hundreds of dollars a month slipping through your fingers — and possibly onto your credit card.

-→ For $49/month, the Club pays for itself the first time you don’t click “checkout.”
+For $59/month, the Club can pay for itself the first time you don’t click “buy now.”

 Black calculator with buttons for numbers and basic operations, placed on a white background.